 Our curriculum is built based on having a ‘driver subject’ each half term.
 This unit of work drives the learning for that term and other subjects support and compliment it.
 For example. in Year 3 a term’s driver is ‘Why do so many people go to the Mediterranean for their holidays?’ and other subjects link to help immerse children in their learning.
 Some examples of these are: ‘Light’ in Science- looking at the equator among other things, designing sun protective outfits in Art for Edward Enningful at Vogue, and writing letters from a holiday in English.

 We start the driver with a knowledge harvest so we can assess what children already know to best inform our planning.
-A knowledge harvest is an activity that children complete and it looks like this:
+A knowledge harvest is an activity that children complete.

 Each lesson, we work on children’s meta-cognition to help their long term memory by repeating routines, vocabulary and activities.
 Here is an insight in to the pattern of each lesson across the school: